MichaelGalo/Impactree_API/README.md

 The project includes the following main models:

 - User (Django's built-in user model)
-- Profile (extends User with additional fields)
+- Tokens (Django's built-in tokens)
+- ImpactPlan
 - CharityCategory
 - Charity
-- Donation
-- TreeMilestone
+- ImpactPlanCharity (many-to-many join table)
-- UserTreeProgress
+- Milestone

 For a detailed view of the data structure, please refer to the ERD (Entity-Relationship Diagram) in the project documentation.